 Unequal access and vaccine availability risks exacerbating health inequalities.
 Ethnic minority groups have been disproportionately impacted by the pandemic and overcoming barriers to vaccination will require culturally sensitive collaboration.
 Criteria for vaccine prioritisation should be defined and made explicit.
 There should be public dialogue and engagement to manage expectations and understanding of vaccine effectiveness, safety, side effects, availability and access.

 The diverse reasons for vaccine hesitancy will need to be addressed to engender public trust, with clear messaging targeted to different groups.
 Acceptability will be determined by factors such as efficacy, doses required, side-effects, and perceived risks.
-Overcoming irrational hesitancy will require alternative strategies, such as ‘convert communicators’, where those with previously strongly held opinions explain why they changed their mind.
+There are a number of reasons for vaccine hesitancy and a range of strategies are needed, such as ‘convert communicators’, where those with previously strongly held opinions explain why they changed their mind.
 Other barriers to vaccine uptake such as financial disincentives should be removed.

 Vaccine strategies will need to be planned and revised on the basis of an integrated understanding of the emerging data on immunology, economics, manufacturing and behavioural issues, which will govern a successful vaccination programme.